Freiling87/CCU/CCU/Scratchpad.md

 	C, T = Code this, Test this
 	H = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features
+#	C	v.1.0.0 Changelog
+- **Hard Changes:** These will require you to update any affected content accordingly.
+  - Trait renaming: A few traits shared names with some vanilla content, and apparently the game doesn't differentiate.
+This was causing some vanilla characters' descriptions to be changed to the traits' descriptions.
+    - Faction Relationships: Some of these were incomplete and have been renamed to reflect this.
+      - Hostile to Cannibal → Faction Military (Now includes alignment with Soldiers)
+      - Hostile to Soldier → Faction Cannibal (Now includes alignment with Cannibals)
+    - Hire Type
+      - Hacker → Cyber-Intruder
+    - Merchant Type traits renamed
+      - Shopkeeper → General Store
+      - Soldier → Army Quartermaster
+      - Thief → Intruder's Warehouse
+      - Vampire → Sanguisuge Specialties
+- **Soft Changes:** These will not require you to change anything.
+Any old content will be maintained in legacy code to maximize retro-compatibility.
+  - Bugfixes
+    - Fixed Vending Machine money cost issues
+    - Fixed string mismatch causing CodPiece [sic] to spawn an error in shop inventories
+- **Feature additions**
+  - Behavior
+    - Added Grab Alcohol & Grab Food
+  - Added exceptions to Untrusting traits (Leave Weapons Behind, Offer Motivation, Pay Debt)
+  - Faction Relationships
+    - Added Firefighter Faction
 #	C	General
+##		T!
+Automate trait name changes
+This will need to run without a hitch.
+##		T!
+Vending machine DetermineMoneyCost
+##		C!
+Seek & Destroy blinks on death
 ##		C	Hide CCU Traits
 ###			C	When Possessing, show up on left
 ###			C	Upgrade Machine